cdbharath/panda_simulation/README.md

 # The simulator can also run in overhead camera mode
 roslaunch panda_simulation panda_simulation.launch over_head:=true
 ```

+## Note
+There are some common packages between simulator repository and benchmarking repository.
+It is better to have them in separate ROS workspaces

 ## References:
 1. [Panda Simulator](https://github.com/erdalpekel/panda_simulation "Panda Simulator")